Orlando Schools with Teaching Degrees

-Students take general education classes in diversity and society in addition to core studies in music, art, math and literature.
+Students take general education classes in diversity and society in addition to core studies in U.S. history, math and language.
 A student teaching component is required.
 Elementary education majors also complete requirements for the Florida English for Speakers of Other Languages (ESOL) endorsement.

-Certified teachers can complete this 36-semester hour program by taking core classes in research, child development and advanced reading strategies.
-Each student creates an individual plan of study with the assistance of their faculty advisor.
+Certified teachers can complete this 36-semester hour program by taking core classes in strategies for instruction, learning and classroom management as well as inclusive schools and diagnostic techniques in reading.
+Each student creates an individual plan of study with the program director.